Skip to content

 4. Recheck closer to departure

 The safest workflow is not one decision made at booking.
 Recheck the trip a week before departure, then again in the final 72 hours, then once more on the night before travel.
+A booking is only genuinely safe if it still looks workable after those later checks.

 The Main Travel Safety Risks in 2024